groupdocs-comparison/GroupDocs.Comparison-Products/english/comparison/java/_index.md

         For paragraph comparison, alignment, indentation (left indent, right indent), spacing (space after, space before), first line indent and line spacing can also be compared.

         Similarly, wherever applicable, other sections of a page can also be compared through GroupDocs.Comparison for Java API.
-The sections include, footer distance, page margins (left, right, top, and bottom), page height, page orientation, border color and line width.‎"
+The sections include, footer distance, page margins (left, right, top, and bottom), page height, page orientation, border color and line width."

 ############################# Support ############################
 support: